 A chapter of the Arizona Quilter's Guild.
+We are a group of people who love quilting.
 Meetings are held on the first and third Tuesday of the month from 7:00 p.m. to 9:00 p.m. at Holy Trinity Lutheran Church located at 739 W. Erie Street in Chandler, Arizona.

 I can remember my mother yelling out "Where are my scissors?".
 It seems that I have inherited the same trait.
 My good sewing scissors disappeared around November.
 My daughter was using them in her room but then could not find them despite looking several times.
 I couldn't go in there and do a through search because she had Christmas presents hidden in various places.
 So, I waited using a very old pair of not very sharp scissors that I have had since 8th grade Home Economics class!
 I was tempted to buy a new pair but told myself not to because they would reappear.
 My daughter was cleaning her room last night and moved a small piece of furniture and found my scissors underneath.
 Hooray!
 Now, if I can just find my second pair of good paper scissors, you understand why I have two pairs. :)

 Share your scissor stories or stories of what tends to go "missing" in your house by clicking on the comment button below.